almirgouvea/P002-Data-Engineering-Project-E-commerce/README.md

 This repository contains web scraping of an e-commerce project. <br>

-The script below is a fictional creation focused on data collection, data cleaning, and data exploitation.
+The script below is a fictional creation focused on data collection and data cleaning.

 ## P002 - Data Engineering Project for an E-Commerce